Enter your zip to

 What We Love

-Of the laminate flooring lines exclusive to Lowe’s, StainMaster offers the highest performance and most value for the money.
+StainMaster has built a reputation for producing stain-resistant and durable flooring solutions.
+Their laminate options are designed to withstand the demands of active households.
 StainMaster products are waterproof and earn the highest rating of AC 5, so they can be installed in any room in the home, including bathrooms and kitchens.
 Planks are 12mm thick, offer improved impact resistance, and come with an attached underlayment.
 All StainMaster laminate flooring is backed by a lifetime residential warranty to offer years of worry-free enjoyment and peace of mind.

 Cost Information